ibowditch/userdocs/events.md

 Future - white background, dashed border

 :  Events starting more than 1 hour in the future are shown with a dashed border.
-They will not be available to sign-in with a tag, and no sign-in icon is shown for future events.
+They will not be available to sign-in with a tag, and no sign-in icon is shown.

 ### Additional Types